Urgot Build Guide by bigfatcow

 This skill is a great life-saver!
 Build 1 is quite squishy, and getting caught in CC would almost certainly spell death, but using this spell at the correct moments could prevent that from happening.
 However, always do not panic when using this spell, but wait for the correct time to use it.
 For example, if the enemy team has a stun and a slow available, DO NOT cleanse the slow until the stun has already been blown, as a stun is normally much deadlier than a slow.

+I can forsee a lot of people asking why I did not get ignite.
 If you need the extra damage, or are facing irritating health regen champions such as Dr. Mundo or Swain, this spell should do the trick.
 Most lanes always get Ignite, but it is not that good on Urgot.
 This is because you should be finishing running enemies with the ridiculous 1000 range Acid Hunter and not the rather short ranged Ignite.
-Therefore exhaust is much better.
+Therefore exhaust is much better as the slow from it will allow you to put down much more damage as compared to if you took ignite.
+It also will not be able to save your sorry life against champs with high damage and gap closers, unlike exhaust.

 Urgot does not need any extra ability power or attack speed.
 Simply put, this spell is useless on Urgot.